Untangling Financial Lines

 Share this

-Belen is in town, after all, for the global leadership meeting for Financial Lines, with specific sessions focused on strategy, vision and challenges.
-“The beauty of this,” she says, “is that we’re having specific meetings with each global manager of Financial Lines and Cyber.
+“The beauty of this,” she told me, “is that we’re having specific meetings with each global manager of Financial Lines and Cyber.
 And having these sessions face-to-face makes a big difference.”

 For the uninitiated, Financial Lines – as opposed to self-explanatory Personal Lines, which insure individuals – is, in Belen’s words, “hard to explain to those outside insurance.”
-She pauses and then says with a chuckle, “You know, I’ve been trying to define it to my family since I started – and I’m still trying.”
+She paused and then said with a chuckle, “You know, I’ve been trying to define it to my family since I started – and I’m still trying.”

 Essentially, it’s a suite of products offered by Commercial Insurance led by Sierra Signorelli, the CEO of CI, and casts a wide net of specialized solutions covering a broad spectrum of professional and financial risks.
 It includes directors’ and officers’ liability, which protects the personal assets of corporate directors and officers against claims for wrongful acts in managing a company; professional liability; crime insurance, which protects the company against losses caused by the dishonest acts of its employees; and cyber insurance.